DIALOGUE FROM THE EIR FORUM, NATIONAL PRESS CLUB

 Question: [Jeff Steinberg] Yes, I have a comment and then a question for both speakers.

 Helga, right at the start of your presentation, you mentioned Perry and the danger of an accidental launch of nuclear missiles.
 I have just finished reading his memoir.
 What he describes as “accidental” or “unintentional” has now become completely intentional.
-[My Journey at the Nuclear Brink, by William J. Perry; see Steinberg’s in EIR, Jan.
+[My Journey at the Nuclear Brink, by William J. Perry; see Steinberg’s review in EIR, Jan.
 29, 2016.

 What he basically says, is that we must abandon this doctrine of launch on warning, because given the provocations against Russia, given all of the crises, the danger is that if there is even a perception of a launch by one side, then the amount of time in which a decision has to be made about whether to launch a war of total Armageddon is now reduced to a matter of seconds.
 And what I’m afraid of, is quite frankly, that these are not even human decisions any more, but that these are computer programmed decisions where, in effect, the outcome is completely predetermined.